k0lp0na/PolyDWM/README.md

 ### Post Things

 Rebooted into DWM.
-Get a gtk/qt theme set theme/cursor , wallpaper etc. setup power management.:)
+Set a gtk/qt theme , wallpaper etc. setup power management and browsers. :)

 After all that the setup is now ready to go.
 Now maybe actually get some work done instead of configing .dotfiles. anyways enjoy!